Well-posedness by noise for scalar conservation laws

-In the first step, an (in)equality for $|f|-f^{2}$ is derived based on renormalization techniques (cf. \cite{DPL89,A04-1}) using the assumption $b\in L_{\xi,loc}^{1}(W_{x,loc}^{1,1})$.
+In the first step, an (in)equality for $|f|-f^{2}$ is derived based on renormalization techniques (cf.~\cite{DPL89,A04-1}) using the assumption $b\in L_{\xi,loc}^{1}(W_{x,loc}^{1,1})$.
 Informally, this leads to the equality

-Passing to the Itô formulation and taking the expectation, we informally ``gain a Laplacian'' similarly to \cite{AttFla2011}.
+Passing to the Itô formulation and taking the expectation, we informally ``gain a Laplacian'' similarly to \cite{AF11}.
 The main difficulty at this point that is due to the nonlinearity of \eqref{eq:intro-stoch-burgers-inhomo} is the additional singular term $\partial_{\xi}m$.
 To handle this term, in the second step, we integrate in both $\omega$ and $\xi$ (in the Itô formulation), which informally yields

-Since $\partial_{\xi}f=2\d_{0}-\nu\le2\d_{0}$ this implies
+Since $\partial_{\xi}f=\d_{0}-\nu\le\d_{0}$ this implies

-This is a linear \textit{parabolic} PDE in $\int\E(|f|-f^{2})\,d\xi$ but, in contrast to the linear case, it is not closed, since it involves both $\int\E(|f|-f^{2})\,d\xi$ and $\int b(x,\xi)\cdot\nabla\E(|f|-f^{2})\,d\xi$.
+This is a linear \textit{parabolic} PDE in $\int\E(|f|-f^{2})\,d\xi$, but, in contrast to the linear setting (i.e.\ for linear transport equation) in \cite{AF11}, this PDE is not closed, since it involves both $\int\E(|f|-f^{2})\,d\xi$ and $\int b(x,\xi)\cdot\nabla\E(|f|-f^{2})\,d\xi$.
 The rigorous analysis is carried out by passing to the distributional form.
 The problem that the above PDE is non-closed then relates to finding a nonnegative test function $\varphi$, independent of $\xi,$ that satisfies for every $\xi$,